 We started off at the 19th century Queen Victoria building in George Street.
-Was quite something to peer up into the central dome, made of stained glass
+It was quite something to peer up into the central dome, made of stained glass

 The four levels of shops are very trendy and expensive.

 We didn’t buy ANYTHING, not even fudge, although I asked for some very politely.
 Pauline was astonished by some of the accessories.
-She said these shoes looked as though they had exocet missiles in the toes;
+She said these shoes looked as though they had exocet missiles in the toes.
+To be fair, she usually wears gumboots.

-Outside the building is a statue of Queen Victoria (because it’s sort of her building) and a sculpture of her little dog.
+Outside the building is a statue of Queen Victoria (because it’s really her own building) and a sculpture of her little dog.
 He is begging for coins for deaf and blind children, so we threw some into the wishing well.
 I made a secret wish.
 There is a stone in the wall of the well, from Blarney Castle in Ireland.
-Well I wouldn’t let Pauline near that, because Rob says she talks too much already.
-So glad I was wearing my British jumper….might help my wish come true.
+Well I wouldn’t let Pauline near that, because her partner Mr Rob says she talks too much already.
+So glad I was wearing my British jumper….it might help my wish come true.

 And well I forgot to say that the lavatories in the Queen Victoria building are very stylish and worth going to even if you are not desperate.